MooersLab/modular-annotated-bibliography-typst/README.md

 # Template for making an enhanced and illustrated annotated bibliography with Typst

-Annotated bibliographies are used in the preparation of review articles and for the purpose of self-study in a new field.
+Annotated bibliographies are used to prepare review articles and for self-study in a new field.
-The classic annotated bibliography is not enhanced with illustrations.
+The classic annotated bibliography could be enhanced with graphical objects to assist in the recall of the article content.
-Illustrations are worth a thousand words per image.
+Illustrations are worth a thousand words per image and aid in locating the desired entry for rereading.
-They can enhance the recall of the material in an article.

 ## The problem that this repo addresses
-The current support for annotated bibliographies using LaTeX or org-mode are limited to supporting the automated insertion of a few sentences in a single paragraph.
+The current support for annotated bibliographies using LaTeX or org-mode is limited to supporting the automated insertion of a few sentences in a single paragraph.
 The result is rather dull.
-They depend upon the annotation being made in an annote or annotaton field inside of the bibliographic entry in a bibliographic file.
+They depend upon the annotation being made in an `annote` or `annotation` field inside of the bibliographic entry in a bibliographic file.
 You have to go through extra measures to be able to introduce blank lines between paragraphs if you are using BibTeX.
 If you are using BibLaTeX, the situation is even worse.
 You must use an empty display math macro to introduce a blank line between paragraphs.

 ## The solution
 The workaround is to import the annotations from external files to evade mingling by the bibliography processing software.
-The annotations are stored one typst file per citation.
+The annotations are stored in one typst file per citation.
 These files have the cite key as their file name.

 ## Typst